Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 ## Task 2 Create Visualizations

 Tableau is enriched with many types of possible visualizations.
-And, transforming data into an effective visualization is the first steps towards making your data make an impact on your analysis.
-This depends heavily on the type of visualization you choose, data you have on hand and trend you want to see.
-So, it is important to smoothly integrate data and visualization types to get a better insight about your data.
+Transforming data into an effective visualization is essential in making your analysis have impact.
+The type of visualization to choose depends strongly on the data you have on hand and trend you want to see.
+Therefore, it is of utmost importantance to smoothly integrate data and visualization types to get a better insight about your data.
-The most widely used graphs and charts are<br/>
+The most commonly used graphs and charts are:<br/>
--	Bar Chart- Charts mainly designed to quickly compare data across categories, highlight differences and reveal historical highs and lows.
+-	Bar Chart- Charts mainly designed to quickly compare data across categories, highlight differences and reveal historical highs and lows
 -	Line Chart- mostly used to show continuous evaluations of data
 -	Pie Chart- are useful to add details to other visualizations
 -	Maps- Are particularly important to visualize location and geosptial data